ReflectAI-Journal/ReflectAI/replit.md

 ## Changelog
 - July 20, 2025.
 Implemented account-first workflow for all pricing buttons:
-  - Changed all "Try it Free" button text to "Reflect AI" across Landing, Pricing, and Subscription pages
+  - Updated button text to "Try Basic", "Try Pro", and "Try Elite" across Landing, Pricing, and Subscription pages
   - Updated all pricing plan buttons to redirect to account creation (/auth?tab=register&source=pricing) instead of direct Stripe checkout
   - Modified registration flow in Auth.tsx to check for selected plan in sessionStorage and redirect to Stripe checkout after account creation
   - Added plan selection persistence using sessionStorage to maintain user's pricing choice through registration